So, you want to know how to travel South America, eh? Well, you’re in the right place!

 You will fall in love with South America (and maybe a person or two along the way).
 So let’s dive into some South America travel itineraries and backpacking routes for your trip.

-When making a South America backpacking itinerary, remember that travel distances are HUGE, internal flights expensive, and sometimes you want to stay somewhere longer than anticipated.
+When making a South America backpacking itinerary, remember that travel distances are HUGE, internal flights expensive, and sometimes you want to stay somewhere longer than anticipated or perhaps a side quest will present itself, as often happens in South America.

-If you only have 2 or 3 weeks for travelling South America, forget about seeing the whole continent.
-I recommend sticking to one country and devoting your energy to exploring it properly.
+If you only have 2 or 3 weeks for travelling South America, forget about seeing the whole continent, or even all of a single country.
+I recommend sticking to one region like Southern Peru or Patagonia and seeing it properly, and not wasting all of your time on a bus.

 In one month, you could explore some countries closer to each other.
 You could visit Bolivia and Lake Titicaca in Peru for example.
 It’s good to have room for spontaneity in your South America travel itinerary too.